MinotaurG/Online_Bookstore_Application/README.md

 **Recommendations**
 - After logging in, view "Recommended Books" section
 - Retrieves personalized book list from Recommendations table
-- Click on any recommended book to view details and add to cart

 **Recently Viewed Books**
 - Automatically tracks books you view
-- Access via "Recently Viewed" link (sidebar or navigation)
 - Shows last few books you looked at
 - *Note: This list is maintained only in memory and resets when session ends*